-RMSE in 1.5F and 1.5F+NoCMT, bi-variate correlations and RMSEs are computed for the contributions of OLR, U850 and U200 to RMM1 and RMM2 (Fig. 6).
-CTL and NoCMT fail to show any improvement in OLR over persistence (Fig. 6a), which is consistent with a lack of propagation.
+To ascertain which components of the RMM indices are responsible for the improved correlation and decreased RMSE in 1.5F and 1.5F+NoCMT, bivariate correlations and RMSEs are computed for the contributions of OLR, U850 and U200 to RMM1 and RMM2 (Figure 6).
+CTL and NoCMT fail to show any improvement in OLR over persistence (Figure 6(a)), which is consistent with a lack of propagation.
 Increasing F gives a 4-5 day improvement over persistence, but skill is still limited to less than two weeks.
 All hindcasts show a sharp drop in the correlation for OLR at day 8-10; the decrease is larger, steeper and somewhat earlier in the CTL and NoCMT hindcasts.
-There is a small reduction in RMSE for OLR with increased F (Fig. 6b).
-The RMSE increases at 8-10 days' lead time in all hindcasts, concomitant with the decrease in the correlation.
-OLR contributes far less to the RMM indices on average than U850 or U200 (Straub 2013), explaining the smaller overall RMSEs for OLR than for the wind fields.
+There is a small reduction in RMSE for OLR with increased F (Figure 6(b)).
+The RMSE increases at 8-10 days lead time in all hindcasts, concomitant with the decrease in the correlation.
+OLR contributes far less to the RMM indices on average than U850 or U200 (Straub, 2013), explaining the smaller overall RMSEs for OLR than for the wind fields.

 Skill in the U850 and U200 components is considerably greater than for OLR in all hindcasts.
 The high F hindcast sets have higher correlations and lower RMSEs than CTL and NoCMT, indicating that 1.5F is entirely responsible for improving the circulation.
-Given the small hindcast set, there is likely no statistically significant difference between the hindcasts with and without CMT at the same F. Correlations are somewhat greater and RMSEs somewhat lower in 1.5F for U850 than U200 (Fig. 6).
+Given the small hindcast set, there is likely no statistically significant difference between the hindcasts with and without CMT at the same F. Correlations are somewhat greater and RMSEs somewhat lower in 1.5F for U850 than U200 (Figure 6).

-The RMM correlation with lead time in GA2.0 is limited first by skill in predicting the RMM OLR components rather than the wind components (i.e., skill in the OLR components declines more quickly with lead time than skill in the wind components).
+The RMM correlation with lead time in GA2.0 is limited first by skill in predicting the RMM OLR components rather than the wind components (i.e. skill in the OLR components declines more quickly with lead time than skill in the wind components).
 OLR is the best available measure of convection in observations; while OLR is often used as a proxy for convection in models, there is often an imperfect relationship between the strength of OLR anomalies and the strength of convection, as measured by ω or velocity potential.
 Models often exhibit considerable biases in OLR due to errors in cloud height or optical depth.
-OLR is likely not the most accurate measure of convective activity in models, but it is assessed here because it is a component of the "real-world" RMM indices.
-The lower skill in the OLR components may not be due to errors in predicting convection itself, but to model OLR biases.
+OLR is likely not the most accurate measure of convective activity in models, but it is assessed here because it is a component of the 'real-world' RMM indices.
+The lower skill in the OLR components may not be due to errors in predicting convection itself, but rather to model OLR biases.